ashishtayal89/mernguide/README.md

 > Access : this.textInput.current

-> Use In : Class Components
+> Use In : Class component.
+But can also be used in functional component.

 Instead of passing a ref attribute created by createRef(), you pass a function.
 The function receives the React component instance or HTML DOM element as its argument, which can be stored and accessed elsewhere.